Root Canal Therapy in Laveen, AZ

 • The infected tooth could gradually discolor due to the decayed dental pulp within

-• Extreme pain in the mouth when you brush the teeth or chew food
+• Extreme pain in the mouth when you brush your teeth or chew food

 • Gum disease